phac-nml/sequenoscope/README.md

 3. Visualized and compared the results using `plot`, focusing on adaptive sampling decisions and coverage metrics.

 By following these steps, you can quickly get started with **sequenoscope** and adapt the workflow to suit your own data and research needs.

+## Limitations
+### Read mapping ambiguity

+In the current release v1.0.0, read mapping is performed using `minimap2` with default primary alignment behavior.
+Reads that map equally well to multiple reference sequences (i.e., multi-mapped reads) are not explicitly tracked or reported in downstream analyses.

+As a result, ambiguous multi-taxa mappings may be assigned to a single taxon, which can affect closely related organisms with shared genomic regions (e.g., Enterococcus/Listeria).

+Future versions of sequenoscope will introduce explicit handling of multi-mapped reads, including:

+- Optional suppression or reporting of secondary alignments (`minimap2 --secondary=no`)

+- Configurable scoring thresholds for ambiguous mappings for read filtering

+- Reporting of the proportion of multi-mapped reads per taxon

+This enhancement will improve result accuracy, interpretability and quality control when analyzing closely related microbial communities.

+### Post run approximate inference of early adaptive sampling decisions
+Sequenoscope infers per-read adaptive sampling outcomes using the `end_reason` field recorded in *sequencing summary file*.
+Because true ReadUntil API decision logs are not always generated or available, these classifications represent post run approximations rather than direct adaptive sampling control signals.
+Future versions will support direct incorporation of *adaptive sampling summary files**, when available, to leverage per-read ReadUntil API decisions for more precise adaptive sampling read classification.

+### Reference database dependence
+Taxonomic classification accuracy depends on the completeness and quality of the provided reference database.
+Sequenoscope does not perform de novo taxa mappings, and organisms absent from the reference set may be underrepresented or assigned at higher taxonomic levels.

 ## Use-case Example
 To demonstrate the practical application of our pipeline, consider a scenario where a researcher conducts adaptive sampling using an ONT sequencer.
 In this example, the researcher divides the sequencer channels into two sets: one half for adaptive sampling enrichment and the other half for regular sequencing as a control.